 Rent a car in Israel with Sixt and take advantage of our premium services at affordable rates.
-You can book your car rental in Israel easily online and quickly continue your journey after a hassle-free pick up from any of our convenient locations.
-Browse our branch menu to find the best location for you to secure a rental car and make the most of your trip.
-Continue reading on for helpful travel tips and useful information about our rental cars.
+You can reserve your car rental in Israel with our easy online booking and quickly continue your journey after a hassle-free pick up from any of our convenient locations.
+We offer great car rental deals in Israel.
+Choose from one of our many car categories and find the premium vehicle that is right for you.
+And make sure to also add any extras you might need to make your trip more comfortable.

-We offer an extensive fleet in Israel that includes compact city cars, sedans, SUVs, station wagons and vans.
-Our compact city cars are ideal if you are on a weekend break or business trip in a densely populated city.
-Sedans are great for longer distances between cities and our larger vehicles are perfect for more luggage room and extra passengers.
+We offer an extensive fleet in Israel that includes a range of car categories that are suitable for all kinds of travel.
+Choose from our up-to-date compact city cars, sedans, SUVs, station wagons and vans.
+Air conditioning comes with all our car rental deals in Israel and you can tack on optional features to enhance your rental car experience.
+Some of the extras available when you rent a car in Israel are GPS, additional driver coverage, protections and child seats.
+Our larger vehicles are perfect for more luggage room and extra passengers.
 Air conditioning comes with all our car rental deals in Israel and you can tack on optional features to enhance your rental car experience.

 To rent a car in Israel you must have held your driving license for at least one year.
 Driving licenses issued in non-Roman alphabets (Arabic, Chinese, Japanese, Cyrillic etc) must be accompanied by an International driving license.
 For driving licenses from countries not part of the international driving license treaty, an official translation of the license must be presented with the original license.
 An IDP can only be obtained before you leave the United States from either the American Automobile Association (AAA) or the American Automobile Touring Alliance (AATA).

 The minimum driving age in Israel is 21, drivers under 24 must pay an additional surcharge and the maximum driving age is 75.
-Certain vehicle categories have particular age restrictions, please see our rental information for full details.
+Certain vehicle categories have particular age restrictions, more details are available on the bookings page.

 In Israel we accept payments from all internationally recognized credit cards such as MasterCard, Visa, Diners Club and American Express.
 We do not accept prepaid cards or debit cards such as VISA electron.
 You must present your payment card when picking up your vehicle and it must be in the name of the driver.
 Some of our vehicle classes require two credit cards, please read through the rental information section on the booking page.